Tyhjakuori/dl_twitch_clips/README.md

 ## Setup

-To run this you will need selenium, firefox and geckodriver, youtube-dl
+To run this you will need selenium, firefox and geckodriver, yt-dlp

 You can get geckodriver here: https://github.com/mozilla/geckodriver/releases
 Download release for your operating system, unpack it and move it somewhere where it can be easily added to your path.